School Info

 (End of Year)

-The percentage of proficient students on the STAR Grades K-2 will increase 3 % points from 65% - 68% by May 2025.
+The percentage of proficient students on the iReady Diagnostic Assessment Grades K-2 will increase 3 % points from 62% - 65% by May 2026.
+UFLI training in implementation and progress monitoring. $0.00

 Evidence-based Interventions/Strategies

-Evidence-based Intervention/Strategy 2 Targeted intervention using Benchmark Intervention.
+Evidence-based Intervention/Strategy 2 Targeted instruction using Benchmark Intervention

 Mid-Year Reflection